Backpacking Photography Tips

 4. Be observant of cloud and weather patterns.
 Some mountain ranges are prone to dramatic midday storms.
-However at sunset and sunrise the sky may be devoid of any clouds.
-Of course in some areas the opposite may be true.
+However, at sunset and sunrise, the sky may be devoid of any clouds.
+Of course, in some areas, the opposite may be true.
 That gorgeous summit may be consistently shrouded in clouds at sunset.

 5. Look for key elements which can you can use in compositions.
 For a mountain scene, a foreground with a winding stream or a grouping of wildflowers can add movement and depth to the image.
-Objects such as boulders, a distant tent, or person can also add scale to the scene.
+Objects such as boulders, a distant tent, or a person can also add scale to the scene.